-Dubai-born homeware brand Cole&Cinder was founded by Nicole Farrelly and Olivia Granberg, creating irregular-shaped ceramin-ware, from vases and candle holders to bowls. identity speaks to Farrelly to learn more to learn about the brand.
+Dubai-born homeware brand Cole&Cinder was founded by Nicole Farrelly, creating irregular-shaped ceramin-ware, from vases and candle holders to bowls. identity speaks to Farrelly to learn more to learn about the brand.

 How did Cole & Cinder begin?